aleksandrasucho/game-zone/DEPLOYMENT.md

 * Set debug to False locally + delete DISABLE_COLLECTSTATIC from config vars in Heroku dashboard.
 * Commit and push the changes to GitHub.

+### Create Database on ElephantSQL

+1. Go to [ElephantSQL](https://www.elephantsql.com/) and create a new account.

+2. Create a new instance of the database.

+3. Select a name for your database and select the free plan.

+4. Click "Select Region"

+5. Select a region close to you.

+6. Click "Review"

+7. Click "Create Instance"

+8. Click on the name of your database to open the dashboard.

+9. You will see the dashboard of your database.
+You will need the URL of your database to connect it to your Django project.